joaoarthurolv/calculadora/README.md

 # Mobile numeric calculator and school grade calculator

 ## Description
 Mobile calculator developed in the Mobile Development subject at UFRN.
-The app is divided by fragments that representes the two of its features.
+The app is divided by fragments that represents the two of its features.

 ### Numeric Fragment
 The numeric fragment acts like a real and normal calculator.
 You can do any of the main math operations.